carolina-morales/pozoljs/README.md

 ### Files Structure <a name="files-structure"></a>

-Pozoljs builds a node/express project with and initial structure of the folders and files.
+Pozoljs builds a node-express project with and initial structure of the folders and files.
 This one helps you to develop faster and escalable code.
 The initial structure is:
 ```shell
 ├────src
 │    ├───api